Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 3. Keep your title *within one line*.
 4. Start typing your content *in the second line*.
 5. Use plain text within a custom element.
+6. Use  `<br>` for line break.
-6. Please mention that *within one line* means it's *according to your panel width*.
+7. Please mention that *"within one line"* means it's *according to your panel width*.

 [:arrow_up:Back](#table-of-contents)

 ## Key Point

-The custom element Key Point is super useful when you want to split out a paragraph without using the Heading or Strong Text.
+The custom element Key Point is super useful when you want to separate the content without using the Heading or Strong Text.
 It also can keep your mind clear from the sense of overly using the Strong Text or Heading.
-The usage is very similar to the HTML Description List element.

 3 best timing to use the Key Point:

 1. To keep *multiple subtitles* stay within *one heading*.
-2. To *explain a part of content* with *multiple key points* and each one has *a paragraph of description*.
+2. To *explain a part of content* with *multiple key points* and each has *a paragraph of description*.
 3. To avoid using Strong Text to *create a heading*. (keep your strong text only appearing within a paragraph's content.)

 See it below: